Interdisciplinary Writing Minor

 WRI 340: Practice in Rhetoric and Writing* (formerly WRI 399)

 *May be repeated once for credit towards the minor

-Writing Electives: Any upper level writing courses that do not satisfy the gateway course or the 6 credits toward the minor may be used as electives.
+Writing Electives: Any Wake Forest upper level writing courses or writing-enriched courses across the disciplines that do not satisfy the gateway course or the 6 credits toward the minor may be used as electives.

 Senior Capstone: 3 credits